BROCKHAUS-AG/blog-post-angular-component-router/README.md

 # Experiences on using the new ngComponentRouter in Angular 1.5
 While working on an angular project for one of our clients, Fabian Raetz and me had the pleasure to try out the new ngComponentRouter and see if it fits our needs.
-We were especially interested in the capability to reuse existing controller instances and how to get some $resolve-like functionality from ngRoute in the new ngComponentRouter.
+We were especially interested in the capability to reuse existing controller instances and how to get some [$resolve](https://docs.angularjs.org/api/ngRoute/provider/$routeProvider#when)-like functionality from ngRoute in the new ngComponentRouter.
 In this blog post you will learn about our experiences.

 ## Introduction
-In our application we use iFrames to seperate different parts of our application into independent websites.
-We have an application component which is responsible for loading the correct website and pass the remaining url parts to the iFrame.
+We use iFrames to isolate different parts of our application into independent websites.
+We have an application [component](https://docs.angularjs.org/guide/component) which is responsible for loading the correct website and pass the remaining url parts to the iFrame.
 Therefore our url contains the name of the website and the location path for it.

 ```
 /apps/:app/:location*